-You can do a lot of things through WordPress without the need for technical knowledge.
+You can do a lot of things through WordPress without the need for technical knowledge of development or programming.
 After using WordPress for a while, it’s a good idea to get acquainted with how the WordPress database works, how to get database backup manually and with plugins, how to do optimization and clean up the WordPress database, and how to integrate with WordPress database with PHP code.
 In other words, how to develop a plugin to work with the WordPress database and have CRUD with the database.

 One of the most important parts of dynamic sites is their database.
 Because all the information needed for the performance of your site is stored in the database.